The gross-net equation

 An example: you lease a bike package that includes an e-bike, theft insurance and a service budget worth €75 a year, worth a combined €5,000.
 All this over a standard 3-year lease term.
 You pay the €5,000 through your gross salary.
 But here’s the thing: due to the tax benefit, only €3,000 is deducted from your take-home pay, not €5,000.
 If you were to purchase this privately, you would pay the full €5,000 from your net salary.

 Every so often, it is said that, ultimately, you pay just as much, if not more, for your lease bike than if you were to purchase it outright.
 But nothing could be further from the truth!
-While paying a lease in instalments may not allow you to immediately compare the two final costs side by side, by using our practical simulator, you can calculate exactly how much you will save with the additional tax benefit.
-What’s more, when you lease a bike and spread the cost, there is no huge one-off payment.
-This means that more people can access their dream bike.
+By using our practical simulator, you can calculate exactly how much you will save with the additional tax benefit.

 There’s more to bicycle leasing than you think